Idekubaguscom/aptos-core/config/README.md

   that defines the Move standard library and the initial Validator set.
 - MempoolConfig - Parameters for configuring uncommitted transaction storage
 - MetricsConfig - Local storage for metrics
-- NetworkConfig - DiemNet configuration file that specifies peers with keys, seed addresses to connect to upstream peers, the local peers network keys, and other network configuration parameters
+- NetworkConfig - AptosNet configuration file that specifies peers with keys, seed addresses to connect to upstream peers, the local peers network keys, and other network configuration parameters
-- NodeConfig - Hosts all configuration files for a Diem Node
+- NodeConfig - Hosts all configuration files for a Aptos Node
-- SafetyRulesConfig - Specifies the persistency strategy for Diem Safety Rules
+- SafetyRulesConfig - Specifies the persistency strategy for Aptos Safety Rules
 - StateSyncConfig - Specifies parameters around state sycnhronization and the set of peers that provide the data
-- StorageConfig - Where the DiemDB is stored and its gRPC service endpoints
+- StorageConfig - Where the AptosDB is stored and its gRPC service endpoints

 ### External Component Configurations
-Outside of each Diem Node, external components can also be configured:
+Outside of each Aptos Node, external components can also be configured:

-- KeyManagerConfig - This contains configurations details for starting and operating the Key Manager: the component service responsible for rotating cryptographic keys for Diem Nodes.
+- KeyManagerConfig - This contains configurations details for starting and operating the Key Manager: the component service responsible for rotating cryptographic keys for Aptos Nodes.

 ### Shared Configuration